utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 `$ cd Documents`

 > This is where we may run into some challenges with PCs that use One Drive.
-It could be that the `Documents` folder your "home directory" is not the same as the one in your One Drive folder.
+It could be that the `Documents` folder in your "home directory" is not the same as the one in your One Drive folder.
 If you have trouble finding your files, reach out to me so we can figure it out together.

 Let's do a review real quick.
 Where are you?
 What is your "working directory?"